 MotioCI proactively versions all modifications in a Cognos environment.
-This includes changes made in the authoring studios, changes made via Cognos Connection, and even changes to administration settings.
+This includes changes made in the authoring studios and administration settings.

-Today we'll walk through some of the basic concepts of MotioCI version control by making a few changes to a sample Report in Cognos Connection.
+Today we'll walk through some of the basic concepts of MotioCI version control by making a few changes to a sample Report.

 First, let's examine the history of the Actual vs. Target Sales Report in MotioCI's Revision History screen.
 This screen provides us a complete history of the object, showing us each time its been modified, by whom, and allowing us to view the changes which were applied.

 We can see from the screenshot above, that there are 7 revisions of the Actual vs. Target Sales Report.
-Each time a user changes this object in Cognos Connection or Report Studio, a new revision will appear in MotioCI.
+Each time a user changes this object in Report Studio, a new revision will appear in MotioCI.

 Here is an explanation of each of the columns above :